 The Communion Table, often called the Lord’s Table, is central to our faith.
 Jesus shared bread and wine with his followers to remind them of the need of forgiveness which is given through the grace of God.
 Celebration of Communion is held 5 or 6 times a year with prior notice.

 A Bible, a Cross and a Candle of Hope are the only items normally left on the communion table for regular worship.
 These are symbolic of: the Word of God, the Saviour, the Light of the World.
-The cup and plate, for bread and grape juice, dedicated here in appreciation of the pastoral ministry of Rev. & Mrs. Hommersen, are symbolic of the sacrifice of the body and blood of Christ for the unity of all God’s people.
+The cup and plate, for bread and grape juice, are symbolic of the sacrifice of the body and blood of Christ for the unity of all God’s people.
 Flowers are usually donated by an individual or family who want to celebrate or remember someone’s life.
 They are placed at the front of the church acknowledging the beautiful gift of God in all creation.
 The lectern facing you on the left is commonly known as a pulpit, that is where the minister speaks and leads worship and where the Word of God is read from the Biblical scripture.
 Members of the congregation will often assist in the worship.
 The sanctuary is often filled with the music of our pipe organ, piano, bell or chime choirs, the voices of adult, youth or children's choirs, praise team, solos and your voice.
 All add to the praise and grace of worship.
 The choir faces you and offers anthems, blessings and leadership in our singing.
 There is always room for you in a choir!
 We are blessed with many talented voices and musicians.
 The words of many of the songs we sing together are found in Hymn Books called Voices United and are available at your seat with music or in larger print, words only.
 Today you can often just follow the words on the projection screen.

 Offering plates will be passed during the service to collect your offering to the work of Christ’s church locally as well as any gift to the national church’s Mission and Service fund.
 Visitors are our guests and not expected to make an offering.
 As you decide to join us on a more regular basis, envelopes are available at your seat and upon request.
 Numbered envelopes better enable tax receipts which are issued once each year.
 You can also sign up for PAR, preauthorised remittance.